SophiaChen-codes/DEGage/README.md

 DEGage contains 5 main functions: DEGage(), DEGage_multitest(), DEGage_preprocess(), DEGage_complete(), and DEGage_Simulation().

 ### DEGage
 DEGage performs pairwise differential analysis on NGS count data.
 The input is typically a dataframe where columns contain samples and rows contain genes.
 Counts do not need to be normalized prior to use with DEGage.
+DEGage equips with two sampling strategies, random assignment and subsampling, for handling imbalanced scRNA-seq datasets.
 ```
 DEGage(counts, group, perm.preprocess = TRUE,
        gene.filter.threshold = 1, nperms = 2000,